hugsy/gef/docs/index.md

 provides additional features to GDB using the Python API to assist during the process of dynamic analysis and exploit development.

-`GEF` fully relies on GDB API and other Linux specific source of information (such as `/proc/pid`).
-As a consequence, some of the features might not work on custom or harden systems such as GrSec.
+`GEF` fully relies on GDB API and other Linux-specific sources of information (such as `/proc/<pid>`).
+As a consequence, some of the features might not work on custom or hardened systems such as GrSec.

-It has full support for Python2 and Python3 indifferently (as more and more distro start pushing `gdb` compiled with Python3 support).
+It has full support for both Python2 and Python3 indifferently (as more and more distros start pushing `gdb` compiled with Python3 support).

 ![gef-context](https://i.imgur.com/Fl8yuiO.png)

 *Some* of `GEF` features include:

   * **One** single GDB script.
-  * **No** dependencies, `GEF` is battery-included and is litterally installable within 5 seconds.
+  * **No** dependencies, `GEF` is battery-included and is literally installable within 5 seconds.
   * Provides more than **50** commands to drastically change your experience in GDB.
-  * Works indifferently on Python 2 or 3 engine.
+  * Works consistently on both Python2 and Python3.
   * Built around an architecture abstraction layer, so all commands work in any GDB-supported architecture (x86-32/64, ARMv5/6/7, AARCH64, SPARC, MIPS, PowerPC, etc.).